EternityForest/SG1/README.md

 Call after decoding to learn what kind of message this is.

+Note that replies will only ever be to the most recent non-reply you have sent, so if you get a reply, you know what it is.

 ### radio.receivedReply()
 Returns true if the most recent non-reply you sent has beed replied to.
 You can safely send a reply while listening for one, but you can only be listening for a reply to one packet at a time.